Gaillardia aristata

-Gaillardia aristata is a North American species of flowering plant in the sunflower family, known by the common names common blanketflower and common gaillardia.
+Gaillardia aristata is a North American species of flowering plant in the sunflower family.
+It is known by the common names common blanketflower and common gaillardia.
 This perennial wildflower is widespread across much of North America, from Yukon east to Québec and south as far as California, Arizona, Illinois, and Connecticut, although it may be naturalized rather than native in parts of that range.
 It is also naturalized in scattered locations in Europe, Australia, and South America.

+Etymology

+The Latin name for the genus, Gaillardia, honors Gaillard de Charetonneau, an early French botanist.
+The species name, aristata, means 'bristled' in Latin, which describes the villi (hairs) covering much of the plant.

+The Okanagan name, mitl'mn, means 'painting instrument,' a reference to the way the tribe 'painted' blanketflower on their bodies to reduce pain.